anupinder/awesome-resources/README.md

 # awesome-resources
-This is curated list of online resource for various IT domains
+This is curated list of online resource for various domains

+##Security

+##Architecture

+##Personal Development